-- Newly constructed assets will have the base allocation for the service specification increased in the subsequent financial year as per the agreed (indexed) rate in the adopted Service Specification. - Developer constructed assets considering the whole of life costs associated with creating the assets (e.g.: gross pollutant traps, wetlands, rain gardens) - Property assets will remain in Council ownership throughout the planning period. - Forecasts are based on current equipment and construction cost and will be influenced by cost increases in materials and labour. - Maintenance costs are based largely on historical expenditure and assume there are no significant increases in service requirements or contractor/material rates.
+- Newly constructed assets will have the base allocation for the service specification increased in the subsequent financial year as per the agreed (indexed) rate in the adopted Service Specification. - Developer constructed assets considering the whole of life costs associated with creating the assets (e.g.: internal waste system, structural materials, landscaping etc.) - Property assets will remain in Council ownership throughout the planning period. - Forecasts are based on current equipment and construction cost and will be influenced by cost increases in materials and labour.

-- Asset renewal costs in years 1 to 3 are generally based on staff assessment of renewal needs, and from year 3 on, the costs are based on the life expectancy of the asset and the proposed alignment with other asset groups. - It is assumed that new release areas in Penrith will significantly increase the population of Penrith City Council Local Government Area thus increasing the need for capital expenditure (new works and renewals). - Accuracy of future financial forecasts may be improved in future revisions of this asset management plan by the following actions. - o Confirming rates of development in new release areas - o Improved tracking of operation / maintenance and rehabilitation costs. - o Centralised asset management and data analysis. - The implementation of a Council wide Asset Management Plan.
+- The projected and planned renewals will remain constant at \$2,000,000 and \$1,550,000 respectively.
+Maintenance costs are based largely on historical expenditure and assume there are no significant increases in service requirements or contractor/material rates. - Asset renewal costs in years 1 to 3 are generally based on staff assessment of renewal needs, and from year 3 on, the costs are based on the life expectancy of the asset and the proposed alignment with other asset groups. - It is assumed that new release areas in Penrith will significantly increase the population of Penrith City Council Local Government Area thus increasing the need for capital expenditure (new works and renewals). - Accuracy of future financial forecasts may be improved in future revisions of this asset management plan by the following actions. - o Confirming rates of development in new release areas - Improved tracking of operation / maintenance and rehabilitation costs. - Centralised asset management and data analysis. - The implementation of a Council wide Asset Management Plan.